sjentsch/lsjDocs/Ch15/Ch15_FactorAnalysis_1.rst

-of questionnaire items that they think relate to one or more psychological constructs, use EFA to see which items “go together” as latent factors, and then they will assess whether some items should be removed because they don’t usefully or distinctly measure one of the latent factors.
+of questionnaire items that they think relate to one or more psychological constructs, use EFA to see which items “go together” as latent factors, and then they will assess whether some items should be removed because they do not usefully or distinctly measure one of the latent factors.

 In line with this approach, another consequence of EFA is to combine the